How to create an app icon: Insights and best practices

 Yubo: Standing out from the competition

 Founded in 2015, Yubo is a live-stream video app that boasts 40 million users worldwide.
 The app’s target audience is a young demographic, between the ages of 12 and 25.
 In 2021, Yubo revealed its new icon for a friendlier, cleaner appearance.
-You’ll note the app’s primary shade of yellow has been warmed to be more aligned with Yobu’s inclusive values and also serves to differentiate them from the acidic yellow of one of their major competitors, Snapchat.
+You’ll note the app’s primary shade of yellow has been warmed to be more aligned with Yobu’s inclusive values.
+It also differentiates them from the acidic yellow of one of their major competitors, Snapchat.

 Remind: Showcasing expanded platform